Toberaie

 • All bed linen, towels and electricity.

-• Fuel for the wood burners.
+• An initial supply of logs for the wood burners.

 • Electric heating.